Covid is war & Vaccine is weapon !

 Consider the above mapping where the elusive notion of DREAMS is mapped to a more widely observed entity BUTTERFLIES to express meanings such as vibrant and colorful in a conversation.

-Metaphorical constructs are often seen in our daily discussions, political speeches, and poetry, for the clarity they bring in.
-These constructs are not mere embellishment to accentuate one’s writing but a reflection of one’s inner feelings and often, used to convey a selective perspective to audience.
+Metaphorical constructs are everywhere; in our daily discussions, drama, political speeches, and poetry.
+These constructs reflect one’s inner feelings and are used to guide readers to intended meaning.
 Look at these political phrases such as khooni panja for congress’s election symbol, maut ka suadagar, Upadravi Gotra and many more crafted carefully to deliver the target message amongst masses.

 news